Hair (musical): 2009 Broadway revival and 2010 U.S. national tour

 This emotionally rich revival ... delivers ... the intense, unadulterated joy and anguish of that bi-polar state called youth. ...
 Armitage's happy hippie choreography, with its group gropes and mass writhing, looks as if it's being invented on the spot.
 But there's intelligent form within the seeming formlessness. ...
 [Paulus finds] depths of character and feeling in [the 1968 show about kids] frightened of how the future is going to change them. ...
 After the show I couldn't stop thinking about what would happen to [the characters].
 Mr. MacDermot's music ... holds up beautifully, given infectious life by the ... flavorfully blended voices of the cast.

 The Public Theater struggled to raise the budget for the Broadway transfer.
 Paulus helped keep costs low by using an inexpensive set, and the show sold well.
 On April 30, 2009, on the Late Show with David Letterman, the cast recreated a performance on the same stage at the Ed Sullivan Theater by the original tribe.
 The production won the Tony Award for Best Revival of a Musical and the Drama Desk Award for Outstanding Revival of a Musical.
 By August, the revival had recouped its $5,760,000 investment, becoming one of the fastest-recouping musicals in Broadway history.
 Its cast album was nominated for the 2010 Grammy Award for Best Musical Show Album.
-When the Broadway cast transferred to London for the 2010 West End revival, a mostly new tribe took over on Broadway on March 9, 2010, including Ace Young as Berger, Diana DeGarmo as Sheila, Kyle Riabko as Claude, Annaleigh Ashford as Jeanie and Vanessa Ray as Chrissie.
+When the Broadway cast transferred to London for the 2010 West End revival, a mostly new tribe took over on Broadway on March 9, 2010, including Ace Young as Berger, Diana DeGarmo as Sheila, Kyle Riabko as Claude, Annaleigh Ashford as Jeanie, Wallace Smith as Hud, and Vanessa Ray as Chrissie.
 Rachel Bay Jones later played Mother and other roles.
 Sales decreased, and the revival closed on June 27, 2010, after 29 previews and 519 regular performances.